 What can we do about the above?
 Tim is not entirely sure, but at least he took the position of describing some solutions.

-2. Subscriptions and micropayments as a solution for publications and others that use advertising to make their money.
-The idea ostensibly is to decouple internet traffic from the use of personal data for targeted marketing.
+2. Subscriptions and micropayments as a solution for publications and other businesses that use ads to make their costs.
+The idea is apparently to disconnect Internet traffic from the use of personal data for targeted marketing.

 3. Fighting government oversight through the courts, if necessary.